The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 - Character

 - The professional Kelly.
 Holds iPad, small laptop, documents.
-Available in Sellier (structured) or Retourne (softer).
+Sellier or Retourne.

 - Market Reality